 To compare, my tried-and-true method for getting rock bottom prices would have given me a checkout total of only $1.76.

-Essentially, coupons were make me spend more than I needed to.
+Essentially, coupons were making me spend more than I needed to.

 How to Save Money on Real Food Without Coupons